 Over 70% of the U.S. population resides in regions that receive snowfall in the winter months, and the increasing frequency and severity of snowstorms are subsequently consuming a larger percentage of operations and maintenance budgets every year.
 Cities and counties rely on prompt responsiveness of winter weather machinery to maintain free-flowing traffic.

 Locating and tracking snowplow vehicles are critical to identify which roads have been serviced in real-time and optimize response activity.
-The ArcGIS Winter Weather Operations solution is a tool used by government bodies to prepare and conduct response activities for extreme weather.
+The Winter Weather Operations solution is used by government bodies to prepare and conduct response activities for extreme weather.
 This solution uses ArcGIS Velocity as an underlying framework and enables real-time data ingestion and big data analysis to make informed operational decisions.

 Different components of the solution use different Velocity capabilities.

 Ingesting real-time snowplow information

 One of the fundamental elements in adverse weather response is coordinating snowplow operations.
 In the Winter Weather Operations solution, the Active Winter Event Dashboard equips operations managers with monitoring capabilities over snow response activities during a weather event.
 It displays the current and recent locations of all plows in the vehicle inventory.

 This live view of plow locations is driven by a real-time feed powered by ArcGIS Velocity.
 A feed is a real-time stream of data coming into ArcGIS from sources such as IoT platforms, message brokers, third-party APIs, or AVL tracking systems.
 Feeds parse real-time data and prepare it for visualization and analysis.
 In the Winter Weather Operations solution, feeds connect to and ingest location data from vehicles, whether that data is coming from ArcGIS location tracking or a vendor AVL system such as Geotab or Verizon Connect Reveal.